12 Essential Steps for GDPR Compliant Mobile App

 8. Inform users about logs that save location or IP addresses

 Many applications use IP addresses or locations as parameters that help with authentication and authorizations.
 This information is then logged to prevent attempts at bypassing authentication controls.
 Users should be told about this process, as well as how long the logs will be saved in the system.
 They should also be advised not to include sensitive information such as passwords in the logs.

 9. Encrypt logs and store in a safe place

 Keep logs that contain user information in a secure location place and update users about what happens to these logs: how they are stored and how long are they retained.
 The logs should preferably be encrypted.

 10. Prevent security questions from turning on users' personal data

 It’s not uncommon for applications to use security questions as a method to confirm user identity.
-These questions should not include personal information such as mother’s maiden name or favorite color.
+These questions should not include personal information such as mother’s maiden name or favourite colour.
 It’s advisable to replace these questions with two-factor authentication.
-In case that isn’t possible, users should be allowed to create their own questions, but warn them against the risk of framing questions containing personal data as responses.
+In case that isn't possible, users should be allowed to create their own questions, but warn them against the risk of framing questions containing personal data as responses.
 Any information related to the questions should be encrypted.

 11. Provide clear terms and conditions and ensure visibility so that users read them